uditmishra03/tarang-dev-portfolio/docs/PLAN.md

     *   CloudFront will sit in front of our S3 bucket.
 It will cache the website content at edge locations around the world, ensuring fast delivery to your visitors.

 *   **DNS: [Amazon Route 53](https://aws.amazon.com/route53/)**
-    *   We will use Route 53 to manage your domain `astaran.cloud` and point it to the CloudFront distribution.
+    *   We will use Route 53 to manage your domain `tarang.cloud` and point it to the CloudFront distribution.

 *   **Security (HTTPS): [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/)**
     *   ACM provides **free** SSL/TLS certificates that can be easily integrated with CloudFront to serve your website over a secure HTTPS connection.

 ### How It Works:

-1. A visitor goes to `https://astaran.cloud`.
+1. A visitor goes to `https://tarang.cloud`.
 2. Route 53 directs the request to the CloudFront distribution.
 3. CloudFront serves the cached static website content from the nearest edge location.
 If not cached, it fetches it from the S3 bucket.
 4. The visitor's browser receives the website content quickly and securely.